Samuel-DEVULDER/Inform6-Amiga/README.md

 Applications:Inform6>
 ```

 Stack auto-extension is enabled when possible since unix-like programs usually require a larger stack size than Amiga usually provides.
+VBCC versions (both 68k & ppc) doesn't have this feature, so they'll just check for stack overflow and display an error message the stack was smaller than needed (32kb seem to be a bare minimum).

 **Notice related to compiling with VBCC**:
 * the PIPE: device must be mounted in order to ignore _warning 120_ which can not be filtered out otherwise.